attila-lendvai/gpg-keygen/README.md

 * generate and symmetrically encrypt a revocation certificate into the file <code>revocation-certificate-for-[keyid]-passphrase-protected.gpg</code>
 * (planned: support for [<code>ssss-split</code>](http://point-at-infinity.org/ssss/) to generate [secret sharing](http://en.wikipedia.org/wiki/Secret_sharing) to backup the master key and the revocation certificate in a distributed manner)

-Once the exported files have been generated you can import them into the gpg homedir's on your devices (by default <code>~/.gnupg</code>).
-Where you should import what depends on the level of security you want to achieve.
-For better security you should keep the secret part of your master signing key on an offline storage, and only attaching it to safe software environments when needed (e.g. when signing other people's keys or when your own keyblock needs to be modified).
-IOW, keep the private part of your master signing key away from your regularly used software environment(s):
+Once the exported files have been generated, you can import them into the gpg homedir's on your devices (by default <code>~/.gnupg</code>).
+Where you should import and what depends on the level of security you want to achieve, but keeping the master key offline is advised as described above.

         $ gpg --import secret-subkeys.gpg public-keys.gpg
         $ gpg --list-secret-keys